apigee-127/a127-samples/spikearrest-example/README.md

       #bufferSize: 3
 ````

->This configuration says: "Allow 10 API calls in a one-minute interval."
+This configuration allows 10 API calls per one-minute interval.
+Actually, the feature "smooths" the number of allowed calls evenly through the interval.
 If you call the API repeatedly, you'll see that one call goes through every 6 seconds (60/10).
 If you try to call the API quicker than every 6 seconds, you'll receive a 503 response with the error message: `Error: SpikeArrest engaged`.
 The bufferSize is commented out by default.
 See "[Adding a buffer"](#addingbuffer).
+See also "[How does spike arrest work?](#howsoes)"

 Next, we apply spike arrest to a path, where it will be invoked whenever the path is called: